saltyorg/docs/docs/sandbox/apps/transmission.md

 ### 3. Setup

-- Suggested desktop client is [Transmission Remote GUI](https://github.com/transmission-remote-gui/transgui){: target=_blank rel="noopener noreferrer" }.
+- Suggested desktop client is [Transmission Remote GUI](https://github.com/transmission-remote-gui/transgui).
 It is to be set up with ssl enabled on port 443

 - `/watch` is hard-coded in the software and not editable from the settings.json, see related issue.
 To get around this the folder is mounted to `/mnt/local/downloads/torrents/transmission{{ rolename }}/watch`